Article written by Elisa - Travel Writer & Local in France

 La Croix Rousse was the neighborhood where the canuts (the silk workers) lived.
-Since the 19th century, this is ‘the working hill,’ in opposition to Fourvière’s ‘praying hill.’
-Today, La Croix Rousse is a trendy-bohemian neighborhood and a great place for a stroll.
+Since the 19th century, this is “the Working Hill,” in opposition to Fourvière’s “Praying Hill.”
+Today, La Croix Rousse is a trendy bohemian neighborhood and a great place for a stroll.

 Thanks to La Croix Rousse’s 30,000 canuts or so, Lyon became a major hub for textiles in Europe.
-You can learn more about this trade so important for Lyon at the Maison des Canuts (10 Rue d’Ivry, Lyon), with 3 exhibition rooms and a workshop, or at Musée des Tissus et des Arts Décoratifs (34 Rue de la Charité, Lyon) located south of Place Bellecour.
+You can learn more about this trade so important for Lyon at the Maison des Canuts (10 Rue d’Ivry, Lyon), with three exhibition rooms and a workshop, or at Musée des Tissus et des Arts Décoratifs (34 Rue de la Charité, Lyon) located south of Place Bellecour.

-Afternoon at Parc de la Tête d’Or
+9. Afternoon at Parc de la Tête d’Or

-The park includes dozens of trails for walking, jogging, or bicycling and numerous attractions for all the family.
+The park includes dozens of trails for walking, jogging, bicycling, and numerous attractions for all the family.

-Spend 3 Days in Lyon (If You Can…)
+Spend 3 Days in Lyon (if you can…)

 - MAM – Musée des Arts de la Marionette (1 Place du Petit Collège, in Lyon 6)

-- Institut Lumière (rue du Premier Film, in Lyon 8)
+- Institut Lumière (Rue du Premier Film, in Lyon 8)

 - Centre d’Histoire de la Résistance et de la Déportation (14 Avenue Berthelot, in Lyon 7)

-- Museum of Fine Arts of Lyon (20 Place des Terraux, in Lyon 1)
+- Museum of Fine Arts of Lyon (20 Place des Terraux, in Lyon 1).